m0hitd/m0hitd/README.md

 </div>
 <hr>
 <p>
 My name is Mohit Debnath, and I like making infrastructure do things automatically.
 Studied Cyber Security at GHRCE Nagpur, got hooked on cloud somewhere between my first <code>terraform apply</code> and watching a GKE cluster spin up from a YAML file.
 Co-authored an IEEE paper on automated disk forensics because breaking disks apart sounded fun.
-Now I'm a Google Cloud certified Associate Cloud Engineer looking for my first real gig in cloud, DevOps, or platform engineering — anywhere in India, bags packed.
+Now I'm a Google Cloud certified Associate Cloud Engineer looking for my first real gig in cloud, DevOps, or platform engineering,  anywhere in India, bags packed.
 </p>
 <p>
-All said, I like deploying things that stay up, writing Helm charts at odd hours, eating whatever street food the city I'm in is known for, and trying to make Terraform configs that don't make the next person cry.
+All said, I like shipping deployments, writing Terraform and YAML that doesn't make the next engineer cry, playing table tennis, or lye down on a mountain's green pasture.
 </p>
 <hr>

 ### ☁️ How I'd Define Me...
-Literally

 ```python
 class Mohit: